 - Sanitize your jars.

-- If you have a dishwasher, you can sanitize your jars by setting the temperature extra high.
+- If you have a dishwasher, you can sanitize your jars by running them through a wash cycle, with the water temperature set extra high.

 - If you do not have a dishwasher, rinse the jars and then fill your sink with boiling water, submerge the jars completely, and leave until ready to use.